Joseph Cao: Documentary

 On January 3, 2013, the Public Broadcasting Service aired the documentary Mr. Cao Goes to Washington, directed by S. Leo Chiang.
 The film tracks Cao's brief tenure in Washington, D.C., as the first Vietnamese American elected to Congress.

 Personal life

 Cao is married to Hieu Phuong "Kate" Hoang.
 The couple has two daughters and resides in New Orleans' Venetian Isles neighborhood.
 Kate and Joseph met in 1998 at the Mary Queen of Vietnam Catholic Church in New Orleans East and the family has attended there since.
 After the 2008 election, Kate, an alumna of the Xavier University of Louisiana College of Pharmacy and a registered pharmacist, resigned from her position at a New Orleans Walgreens pharmacy.

-A devout Roman Catholic, Cao served as a board member for Mary Queen of Vietnam Catholic Church's Community Development Corporation which assists Vietnamese-Americans with hurricane relief.
+A devout Catholic, Cao served as a board member for Mary Queen of Vietnam Catholic Church's Community Development Corporation which assists Vietnamese-Americans with hurricane relief.
 Cao is a member of the National Advisory Council of the U.S. Conference of Catholic Bishops.

 Cao is also a member of the ReFormers Caucus of Issue One.